Mayan love poem

 In fact Maya glyphs are an extremely complex syllabary, formed by combinations of ideographs, phonetic signs, and also rebus writing, in which a ideograph is used to represent an other word which happens to have the same pronunciation.
 Imagin by example if English took the sign for eye to represent the pronoun "i".
 The first glyphs to be deciphered were those dealing with the calendar and astronomy, then many progress have been made in unraveling the rest of the system.
 Actually we know perhaps 85% of the glyphs.

-One must note the sacred book of the Mayas, the "Popul Vuh", which speak about the Maya history and traditions, and about their beleives about the creation of the world.
+One must note the sacred book of the Mayas, the "Popul Vuh", which speak about the Maya history and traditions, and about their beleives about the creation of the world, in a rare poetic language.
 This is the most outstanding example of native American literature that has survived the passing of centuries, it was first reduced to writing (in roman) in the middle of the 16th century.
+The "Rabinal Achi", which is a sacred and warlike drama, tells the magical sacrifice of a prisoner.
+It was only transcribed in 1850, according to the oral tradition.
+The "Chilam-Balam", is mythologically and prophetically rich in historical and religious teachings.
+The "Annales de los Cakchiqueles" tell the origin, of the world, and of Mayas-Cakchiquel people.
+There are also Maya texts about religion, medicine, magic.

 The classical period (250-950) is the period when the Mayas reach full bloom, particularly in the central region (lowlands of the Peten in Guatemala), and in the southern zone (Guatemala and Chiapas highlands) occupied by People from Teotihuacan.
 In the northern zone (Yucatan) there is a great architectural development.
 Then, the Mayan civilization begin to decline, without any real explanation (land exhaustion linked to the population density, wars between cities, invasions.